jcolag/entropy-arbitrage/2025-10-13-disaster-risk.md

 {% codeberg jcolag/PosTuring %}

-Continuing the process of moving my old programming languages over to Codeberg, this repository holds an interpreter for a language that closely mimics Emil Post's [Post-Turing Machine](https://en.wikipedia.org/wiki/Post%E2%80%93Turing_machine), standing as one of the handful of unique, complete models of computation that appeared at around the same time from independent research.
+Continuing the process of moving my old programming languages over to Codeberg, this repository holds an interpreter for a language that closely mimics Emil Post's {% wiki Post%E2%80%93Turing_machine|Post-Turing Machine|en %}, standing as one of the handful of unique, complete models of computation that appeared at around the same time from independent research.

 And connecting the *T*s in the names of the two mathematicians credited gives us the English word [posturing](https://en.wiktionary.org/wiki/posturing), which made me happy at the time...